 Rivers and Streams

 Beneficial uses of inland surface waters generally include Water Contact Recreation (REC-1); Cold Freshwater Habitat (COLD); Warm Freshwater Habitat (WARM); Spawning, Reproduction, and Development (SPWN); Migration of Aquatic Organisms (MIGR); and Commercial and Sport Fishing (COMM), reflecting the goals of the federal Clean Water Act.
 Inland waters are also often designated with Agricultural Water Supply (AGR), Industrial Water Supply (IND), Industrial Process Supply (PRO), Non-contact Water Recreation (REC-2), and Wildlife Habitat (WILD) uses.
 In addition, inland waterbodies are sometimes designated with Rare, Threatened or Endangered Species (RARE) uses.
 Many Regional streams are primary sources of replenishment for major groundwater basins that supply water for drinking and other uses, and as such must be protected as Groundwater Recharge (GWR).
-Inland surface waters that meet the criteria mandated by the Sources of Drinking Water Policy (Resolution No. 88-63, Appendix 7) are designated Municipal and Domestic Supply (MUN) (This policy is reprinted in Appendix 7).
-Several waterbodies have been designated with the new Native American Cultural (CUL) beneficial use, which is applied when there is information available indicating that waters were historically used for cultural purposes meeting the new definition of CUL.
+Inland surface waters that meet the criteria mandated by the Sources of Drinking Water Policy (State Water Board Resolution No. 88-63) are designated Municipal and Domestic Supply (MUN).
+Several waterbodies have been designated with the Native American Cultural (CUL) beneficial use, which is applied when there is information available indicating that waters were historically used for cultural purposes meeting the definition of CUL.

 Lakes and Reservoirs